crystal-coding-time/Horiseo-Optimization/README.md

-# My First Project
+# My First Project: Code Refactor

 This is my first project.

 # Scope of Work

-Refactored existing code within index.html and style.css
+Refactored existing code within index.html and style.css to improve accessibility for Horiseo's website.

-# URL
+## Website URL

-My first project can be accessed [here](https://crystal-coding-time.github.io/Horiseo-Optimization/)
+The refactored website can be accessed [here](https://crystal-coding-time.github.io/Horiseo-Optimization/)

+## Authors

+*edX Boot Camps LLC
+*Eli D. Ter Keurst

-# Preview
+## Preview

 A preview of the site can be found below:
 ![Screenshot of website](./assets/screenshot-first-project.png "Website Screenshot")